noawe-boi/NoahsObsidianSync/English IA3 Attempt 2.md

 Jeshua interjected.

 The Doctor retreated to another room, returning only when what seemed like an eternity had passed.
 His hands held a spider like contraption contains a pair of lenses.
 As they took their place over his eyes, the world became as it was before... better than before.
-A new clarity took over
+A new clarity took over his vision and revealed details in thing